 Tube being placed into tube of blood Videographer: Important/difficult step

-When the microscope is ready for recording, push Start in the microscope software to begin recording a video [1] and push Start on the syringe pump to begin perfusing the blood over the endothelium [2].
+When the microscope is ready for recording, push Start in the microscope software to begin recording a video [1] and [2].

 Talent pressing video recording Start

-Talent pressings syringe pump Start
+Talent pressings syringe pump Start TXT: Push Start on the syringe pump to perfuse the blood over the endothelium.

-As soon as the blood starts flowing over the endothelium, acquire images using the preselected active channels and region of interest positions every 15 seconds for 5 minutes [1-TXT].
+As soon as the blood starts flowing over the endothelium, press Start on microscope to acquire images using the preselected active channels and region of interest positions every 15 seconds for 5 minutes [1-TXT].

-Talent at computer, acquiring images, with monitor visible in frame Videographer: Important step TEXT: See text for imaging parameter setup details
+Talent at computer, presses start to acquire images, with monitor visible in frame Videographer: Important step TEXT: See text for imaging parameter setup details

-At the end of the analysis, stop the recording [1] and the syringe pump [2] and carefully disassemble the flow chamber [3].
+At the end of the analysis, stop the recording [1] and the syringe pump [2] and clean up properly and carefully disassemble the flow chamber [3].

 Talent stopping recording Talent stopping pump